Shan-Ali4/Note_App/README.md

 ## CreateNote page
 -----

-What ever you want to create Note you can create.
-It Have Title, Body and Sub for Write.
-After you Created the notes one option will appear for showing View Notes
+Whatever you want to create Note you can create.
+It Has a Title, Body, and Sub for writing.
+After you created the notes one option will appear for showing View Notes

 ![landing page](https://raw.githubusercontent.com/Shan-Ali4/Note_App/main/Fronted/images/crop3.png  "Logo Title Text 1")